 The clinic is staffed by nurse practitioners, physicians and nurses.
 These services are open to all registered UST students.
 UST Student Health Services will bill your insurance company for the cost of these services.
 Any UST Student Health Services costs not covered by your health insurance will be added to your UST student account.
 For more information on our health service please visit the Health Services Website.

 Because of the high cost of medical services in the United States, all international students on visas are required to have a comprehensive insurance plan.
 It is mandatory and will be automatically added to your student account upon arrival.
 The costs associated with the health insurance plan can be found HERE.

 Some F-1 international students with U.S.-based health insurance may be eligible to waive the UST-sponsored health insurance.
 Visit www.stthomas.edu/studenthealth/insurance/international and scroll to the bottom of the screen for minimum coverage requirements and waiver application instructions.
 Email email@example.com with questions.
-You must complete your waiver application by February 28, 2014.
-In order to allow time for questions, it is advised to request a waiver by February 14, 2014.
+For the fall 2014 semester, you must complete your waiver application by September 30,2014.
+In order to allow time for questions, it is advised to request a waiver by September 15, 2014.
 Note: J-1 exchange visitor students are not eligible for the health insurance waiver.